- This event has passed.

 About the Event:

 We would like to invite you to the first edition of a series of four webinars on the topic of universal basic income (UBI).
-This event series is organised for a Polish audience by the Green European Foundation, with the support of Fundacja Strefa Zieleni, and a grassroots initiative of Polish activists: “Community of Ideas”.
+This event series is organised for by the Green European Foundation, with the support of Fundacja Strefa Zieleni, and a grassroots initiative of Polish activists: “Community of Ideas”.
+It consists of two Polish and two international webinars.

 One feature of our current unsustainable system is the massive, and rapidly growing, increase in inequalities – emphasizing feelings of insecurity and material instability for a growing share of the population, and especially among young people.